n0n3br/vite-recipe-book/README.md

 Recipe book made with Vite, Vue3, VueRouter4 and Bulma.

-Vue3 Composition API is being used for state management.
+Vue3 Composition API is being used for state management, and the state is persisted in localStorage.

 You can add, update and remove ingredients or recipes.